open5e/open5e-api/README.md

     are on the [pipenv website](https://pipenv.readthedocs.io/en/latest/).

-1. Once pipenv is installed, you can install all of the project dependencies defined in the Pipfile via `pipenv install`.
+1. Once pipenv is installed, you can install all of the project dependencies defined in the Pipfile via `pipenv install --dev`.

 ## Quick Setup